AsexGenomeEvol/Timema_asex_genomes/side_proj/E_structural_variation_calling/README.md

 I think smove and manta use different names for the same thing (duplication vs insertion) or at least they sums are the same and one distinguishes them and the other does not.
 So it might be a good idea to "unify" them before merging.
 SURVIVOR cared about SV typpes, not sure how exactly Delly merger works.

 - [stix](https://github.com/ryanlayer/stix)

+CNV with a different specialised software, such as http://software.broadinstitute.org/software/genomestrip/